A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 Zin=feedline impedance.
 Here it is assumed to be 50 ohms.

-This value is sensitive to variations in impedance arising from errors in the following:
+The area of the small coupling loop is sensitive to variations in impedance arising from errors in the following:

 errors in the measurement of physical dimensions